scoffey1/Projects/README.md

-# Projects
+# Java Programming Projects
-<li>Basic Foundation to Java Programming (From Beginner to more Advanced).
-Some projects are still in progress
+<li>Basic Foundation of Java Programming (From Beginner to more Advanced).
+Some projects are still under construction
+<li> The goal of this repository is to teach the Java Basics as I learned them.
+<li> All programs were made with eclipse.
+<li> I used several different libraries for these prjects
+<li> Some code was duplicated from Bro Code(Youtube Channel) and further modified to make it more complex.
+<li> There will be another section for more ccopmlex projects as I continue to learn.